Printable Montessori Continent 3-Part Cards Make Geography Fun

 As with all Montessori learning materials, the continents follow consistent colors.

 With a standard reference, kids start to associate continent names with certain colors.
-This helps them memorize the location and names of the 7 continents!
+This helps them memorize the location and names of the seven continents!

 Montessori continent colors and translations in English, Chinese, Korean